Krillh/Airzlinshire/Kingdoms/Monus Kingdom/Monus Kingdom.md

 | ---------------------- | --- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | Tome Regulation        | TR  | Manages and controls the tome business.
 Tome related imports, exports, regulations, information, etc. They also are the primary body that negotiates with the Order of the Tome Monks. |
 | Information Regulation | IR  | Regulates the flow of information, and keeps track of government documents.
 They also manage access to class 1 information.                                                            |
+# History

+> [!Note]
+> Monus constructed mountains around itself when it was formed to isolate itself from attacks. this has resulted in Upper Monus to become fairly dry in terms of rainfall.
+Though these mountains have created many new rivers both in and out of the kingdom.